willemk100/BFB321_Semester_Project/readME.md

 # Wian du Toit
 - Edited vendor_main.html to display certain order information according to the Order Status of a selected Order ID.
+- Edited vendor_analytics_trends.html to display information in the table, comparing two selected menu items, accoring to user-selected criteria.

 ---